Table of contents

 And in a way, they might be correct – for every millionaire property mogul, there are loads of unsuccessful investors whose aspirations have never been realised.

-But most of us aren’t planning to become the next Donald Trump and buy up half of Manhattan.
+But most of us aren’t planning to become the next Harry Triguboff and own half of the sydney CBD.

 Rather, we’re looking for a way to fund our retirement and our kids’ futures or bring in a second income to supplement our day job.